Overman King Gainer: Yapan Exodus

-Adette debuts as a commander of the Siberian Railway forces, and infiltrates the traveling city units in order to capture Princess Ana.
+A commander of the Siberian Railway forces who mistakenly arrests Gainer just before the Yapan Exodus commences because of a case of mistaken identity.
+When the Yapan Exodus sets off, Adette infiltrates the traveling city units in order to capture Princess Ana.
 Gain quickly thwarts her attempt, and with nowhere else to go, she begrudgingly starts a new life on the Exodus as a high school teacher for Gainer and Sara's class.
+She also moves in with Gainer to his chagrin.
 She's a tough and shrewd woman, but childlike in her temper and affection toward men.
+She eventually begins commanding a troop of Exodus soldiers fanatically devoted to her, piloting a Dorbeck-type Silhouette Machine painted in her signature red.